anwala/teaching-network-analysis/spring-2024/homework/final-exam-gp-project/README.md

 #### Four individual reports:
 Make sure to commit and push your local repo to your private GitHub repo (inside the `group-project` folder).
 Your repo should include your report, images, and any code you developed in the course of accomplishing your subtask.
 Include "Ready to review @anwala" in your final commit message.
 Here are submission deadlines for the reports:
-* Milestone report 1/5 due Apr 13
-* Milestone report 2/5 due Apr 20
+* Milestone report 1/3 due Apr 25
-* Milestone report 3/5 due Apr 27
+* Milestone report 2/3 due May 2
-* Milestone report 4/5 due May 4
+* Milestone report 3/3 due May 14

 #### One final reports:
-The final report must be written by all group members and submitted on the date of the final exam May 15, 2023 at 2pm ET.
+The final report must be written by all group members and submitted on the date of the final exam/presentation May 14, 2024 at 2pm ET.